sts10/linux-config/readme.markdown

 You can now encrypt and decrypt files with the pgp keys on your smartkey using the gpg2 command line tool.
 To decrypt a file run something like this: `gpg --output test --decrypt '/home/schlinkert/keepass-databases/key-files/fly1.key.gpg'`.
 Check that you can decrypt a keepass database AND that you can alter settings.

 For a GPG GUI application, try `sudo apt install gpa` which installs a program called ["GNU Privacy Assistant"](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Graphical_Interfaces)

+### Putting a new distro on Oryx Pro

+Once you've got the USB stick in the computer, reboot your system.
+You’ll need to tell the computer to boot from the live disk by holding F7 or F1 [source](http://support.system76.com/articles/live-disk/).

+If you're NOT going with Pop_OS, you'll likely need to install System76 drivers and the appropriate NVIDIA drivers.
+[More info on this here](https://support.system76.com/articles/system76-driver/).

+### Redshift + Xorg + KDE

+If you're running KDE and Xorg, you'll likely need to use Redshift to tint your screen at night.
+"Redshift Control" is a KDE widget that gives you a nice GUI to configure Redshift (found by searching the "Get new widgets" interface).

 ### System76/Pop!\_OS Links